Odznak Vysočina

-Odznak Vysočina is a Czech crime drama television series which premiered on TV Nova in 2011.
+Odznak Vysočina is a Czech crime drama television series which premiered on TV Nova in 2022.
 It was filmed in cooperation with Vratislav Šlajer's company Bionaut.
 The team of investigators consists of Dana Skálová, Kateřina Vlčková, Petr Bach, Karel Šmíd and Vašek Kocián.
 Series is directed by Andy Fehu and Pavel Soukup.
 First episode premiered on 13 January 2022.
 On 25 July 2022, TV Nova announced that the series was renewed for season 2 which would consist 8 episodes.
 It started broadcast on 5 March 2023.
+The series is renewed for third season which started shooting in September 2023.
+Season 3 starts broadcast on 12 May 2024.

 Plot

 The small town of Veselá, which looks idyllic at first glance - "everyone" knows each other and meets each other on the way to school and work, moreover, in the picturesque surroundings of Vysočina, which, however, can often show its rough side.
 A smaller criminal police department led by Dana Skálová is located in Veselá.

 Even small towns and rural areas are not spared from serious crimes, although they are not serial killers or strange or brutal cases, but they still affect the life of the entire community.
 The interaction between individual participants or suspects who lie and accuse each other is important, there are also unreliable witnesses and other characters who can properly complicate the investigation.
 The secret is hidden precisely in the people, their fates and motivations rather than in the constructed execution of the murder itself.
 The search for the perpetrator is therefore the joint work of the entire team.

 At the same time, we unravel the private lives of the main characters, watching how they deal with dramatic events during the investigation, but also with their own past and ideas about life.